crowddynamics/crowddynamics/README.md

 ## Python code
 Simulation code is written with [_Python_][python] using version _3.4_.
 Code uses [_Numpy_][numpy] for efficient numerical arrays and [_Numba_][numba] to just-in-time compile Python functions into computationally efficient machine code.
 This keeps the source code readable and easily understandable.

-The aim is to keep the code highly modular so that new crowd dynamical models can be easily integrated and tested.
+The aim is to keep the code highly modular and extendable so that new crowd dynamical models can be easily integrated and tested.

 [python]: https://www.python.org/
 [numpy]: http://www.numpy.org/